w-e-ll/flask-location-service/README.md

 - Gunicorn

 ### Features

-This is a sample application for the Learning Flask course by Packt Publishing.
-Check out the live app here.
-This is a simple extendable location service application by Python / Flask.
+This is a simple location service application by Python / Flask.
 You can check it out live here - [https://polar-crag-72737.herokuapp.com](https://herokuapp.com).